NJ Winter Weather Car Accident Attorneys

 Collisions in Bad Weather: Who Is Responsible?

 The experienced New Jersey personal injury attorneys at Lependorf & Silverstein, P.C., are dedicated to helping injured victims get the compensation they need to recover from their injuries.
 We offer free comprehensive consultations at (609) 240-0040.
-There is no obligation on your part for speaking with us, and everything we discuss will be kept confidential.
-So, don’t hesitate to bring your questions to us – we will provide the answers you need.
+There is no obligation, and everything we discuss will be kept confidential.
+So, don’t hesitate to bring your questions to us - we will provide the answers you need.

 Snow and Ice Laws in New Jersey